 In 2018 the Bauhaus Archive will be closed for renovations and plans for the archives’ collection to be displayed at another venue are still under negotiation.
-The afternoon we shall either view this collection or enjoy some time at leisure.
+This afternoon we shall either view this collection or enjoy some time at leisure.
 You may wish to visit the Gemäldegalerie which holds one of the world’s leading collections of European paintings from the 13th to the 18th centuries.
 Its collection includes masterpieces by van Eyck, Bruegel, Dürer, Raphael, Titian, Caravaggio, Rubens, Jan Vermeer’s Young Lady with String of Pearls, and one of the world’s largest collections of Rembrandts.

 Tonight we dine together at the Pauly Saal.
 This Michelin-starred restaurant wows diners with a truly unique setting; it is housed in the former gymnasium of a Bauhaus-era Jewish girls’ school and includes custom-designed Murano chandeliers and eye-catching art by Cosima von Bonin and Daniel Richter.
 It features dishes with distinctive flavours by chef Arne Anker who was sous-chef of ‘The Jane’ in Antwerp, the culinary laboratory of triple-Michelin starred Sergio Herman.
 (Overnight Berlin) BD